1001pranav/javascript/2 - Arrays/README.md

 ```

-### Splice, toSpliced (Node Version 20.0.0)
+### Splice, toSpliced
 `Splice` - Method is used to Add or Remove data from array from any given position.
-`toSpliced` (Node Version 20.0.0) - In original method (splice) it manipulates original array's to avoid that toSpliced is used.
+`toSpliced (Node Version 20.0.0)` - In original method (splice) it manipulates original array's to avoid that toSpliced is used.
 This method is implemented in ECMAScript 2023.

-Both `splice` and `toSpliced` take the same arguments, where arguments are `(start, deleteCount, insertItem1, insertItem2, ..., insertItemN)`
+Both `splice` and `toSpliced  (Node Version 20.0.0)` take the same arguments, where arguments are `(start, deleteCount, insertItem1, insertItem2, ..., insertItemN)`
 ```Javascript
     const Months = ["January", "February", "March", "April", "May"];